 - Second-floor amenities including spectator observation decks and a weight training room

-- Ground-level facilities with locker rooms, public restrooms, and concessions on both sides of the building
+- Ground-level facilities with locker rooms, public restrooms, and The Shark Shack concession stand

-"It's certainly a fast-growing area," Alberts told Community Impact.
+"It's certainly a fast-growing area," Alberts said.
 "It's just geographically an area that we didn't really have a footprint in before."

 Why Northlake?
 Location, Growth, and Strategic Vision